jaocarli/jaocarli/README.md

 ## I'm a UI Designer and Frontend Developer!

 - 🔭 I'm a Co-Founder and CMO at [Rocketti](https://www.rocketti.com.br)
+- 🖥 Currently working at [YahP](https://www.yahp.com.br) as a Fullstack Junior Developer!
 - 🌱 I’m currently learning everything about PHP 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects 💪
 - ⌨️ Fun fact: I <b>really</b> love custom keyboards and I have a custom Anne Pro 2